SpongeBobSun/ReactNative-TL-DR/how-does-native-code-communicate-with-javascript.md

 }
 ```

-For example you can find code about `AppRegistry` registered itself:
+For example you can find code about how `AppRegistry` registered itself:

 _AppRegistry.js_